Virtual Symposium 2022: Let’s Talk About Dementia and Culture - How We Talk and Teach About Dementia in Cultural and Linguistic Communities

 Symposium Slides and Resources

-- Download Beth Soltzberg's presentation slides from the Dementia Symposium.
+- Download Beth Soltzberg's presentation slides.

 - Download our Dementia Resource List, updated to include resources shared by symposium participants.